 Waste materials that cause land pollution can be classified into one of three types – municipal solid wastes, construction and demolition wastes and hazardous wastes.
-Municipal solid wastes include non-hazardous wastes from homes, commercial and industrial establishments.
+Municipal solid wastes include non-hazardous wastes from homes, commercial, and industrial establishments.
 Construction and demolition wastes consist of concrete, metals and asphalt.
-Hazardous wastes are usually toxic substances that are formed as a by-product of various chemical manufacturing industries.
-When these three classes of wastes are improperly disposed of, especially the hazardous wastes, land pollution occurs.
+Hazardous wastes are usually toxic substances that are formed as a by-product of various chemical manufacturing industries and biomedical waste from hospitals.
+When these three classes of wastes are improperly disposed of, especially hazardous wastes, pollution occurs.

 What are the effects of land pollution?

 - Toxic substances may leech into the soil and cause contamination.

 - May cause birth defects if exposed to contamination.

 - Can negatively affect the quality of life and also health.